 The Conscience Code: Lead with Your Values.
 Advance Your Career.

 A fast-track colleague is elbowing their way up the corporate ladder in your organization by faking their sales reports.
 Your entrepreneur boss asks you to lie to would-be investors.
-The team leader is a serial sexual harasser.
+Your team leader is sexually harassing a summer intern.
 What should you do?
 Nobody prepared you for this part of professional life.
 You face a gut-wrenching choice: “go along to get along” or risk your job by speaking up for what you know is right.
+Conscience or career?

 At the Wharton School, MBA students have shared all these stories, and many more, with award-winning Professor G. Richard Shell.
-They want to stay true to themselves but fear the consequences of speaking up—for their families, office relationships and, ultimately, their careers.
 They are not alone.
 Surveys show that more than 40% of employees report seeing ethical misconduct at work, and most fail to report it—killing office morale and allowing the wrong people to set the example.

 Shell created The Conscience Code to point to a better path: recognize that these conflicts are coming, learn to spot them, then follow a research-based, step-by-step approach for resolving them skillfully.
 By committing to the Code, you can replace regret with long-term career success as a leader of conscience.

 - Solves a crucial problem faced by professionals everywhere: What should they do when they are asked to compromise their core values to achieve organizational goals?

 - Teaches readers to recognize and overcome the five organizational forces that push people toward actions they later regret.

 - Lays out a systematic, values-to-action process that people at all levels can follow to maintain their integrity while achieving true success in their lives and careers.